What you will need to submit

 - Microelectronics: Papers that highlight advances in materials, design, fabrication, integration and applications of silicon or compound semiconductor microelectronics for use in the security and defense sectors and the commercial marketplace.

 - Sustainability: Papers that feature solutions to achieving net zero energy consumption, waste, and carbon emissions within optics and photonics

 All presenting authors, including keynote, invited, oral, and poster presenters, agree to the following conditions by submitting an abstract:

 - Register and pay the author registration fee

-- Oral presenters: recording and publication of your onsite presentation (slides synched with voice), or submit a presentation video to be published instead of the onsite recording, for publication in the Proceedings of SPIE on the SPIE Digital Library
+- Oral presenters: recording and publication of your onsite presentation (slides synched with voice) for publication in the Proceedings of SPIE in the SPIE Digital Library

-- Submit a 4-page-minimum manuscript, by the advertised due date, for publication in the Proceedings of SPIE on the SPIE Digital Library
+- Submit a manuscript by the advertised due date for publication in the Proceedings of SPIE in the SPIE Digital Library

-- Obtain funding for registration fees, travel, and accommodations, independent of SPIE, through their sponsoring organizations
+- Obtain funding for registration fees, travel, and accommodations

 - Present at the scheduled time